iamsonukushwaha/tarana/FEATURES.md

 * It has volume control & mute/ unmute features. (:sound:)
 * It shows albumart of each song.

+### Extra

+* Sign in/ Sign up feature with email or directly login using Google.

 ### Stay tuned !!
 ### There are some upcoming interesting features -

-* Sign in/ Sign up feature.
 * Likes to a song. :heart:
 * Display song lyrics.
 * You will be able to create your own playlists by artist/genre.